dubugc/towerbans/_posts/2025-06-07-Leaderboard-Bans-Loophole.md

 Here’s the second flaw they won’t acknowledge:
 They _can’t_ delete a banned player’s old score.

 MacDGuy led the community to believe that scores were wiped.
-That’s dishonest. <br> The truth is, **PixelTail doesn’t even have the infrastructure to reset scores**.
+That’s dishonest. <br> The truth is, **PixelTail has never had the infrastructure to reset scores**.

 Your score is still stored in the database.
 The only fix they’ve come up with is a cheap patch job: They’ve set the system to auto-refresh and remove flagged players from the leaderboard every cycle.
 And that’s why leaderboard ban appeals **can never succeed**. <br> If they lift the ban, the same cheated score instantly reappears - exposing the fact that the system never actually removed it.
 It proves the “ban” was not working as intended to begin with.